hzeller/folve/README.md

 So the heuristic Folve applies might make it fragile for some programs that rely on the reported size.
 This can certainly be improved.
-For instance, we could always emit non-compressed flac files and thus would be able to exactly calculate the file-size from the number of samples.
-This would blow up the file sizes of course, which is not so much of a problem for storage (as all the converted files are ephemeral while being convolved), but for streaming: files streamed from there will impose more network traffic.
+For instance, if it was possible to emit flacs with predictable sizes, we would be able to exactly calculate the file-size from the number of samples (but, AFAIK, there is no such PCM-through mode).
+This would also blow up the file sizes of course, which is not so much of a problem for storage (as all the converted files are ephemeral while being convolved), but for streaming: files streamed from there will impose more network traffic.

 If you run into such a problem that might be related to the reported size, please file an issue that explains what happens.
-Maybe we can work on a better heuristic in that case, actually implement the non-compression flac and/or make the consuming program more resilient if possible (like the minidlna patch mentioned above).
+Maybe we can work on a better heuristic in that case and/or make the consuming program more resilient if possible (like the minidlna patch mentioned above).

 ## Details ##
 Filesystem accesses are optimized for streaming.
 If files are read sequentially,